Conservation Champions Program

 How Does the Program Work?

-• Land with our spotlight species is eligible.
+• Land with suitable habitat for our spotlight species is eligible.
 If you are unsure about the species or habitat on your land, we would be interested in hearing from you.

 • No land use or management changes are necessary.
-If you already have these species and habitat on your land you are doing a good job!
+If you already have these species and habitat on your property, you are doing a good job!

-• Program participants sign a 5-year non-binding agreement to keep or improve their habitat management.
+• Program participants sign a 5-year non-binding agreement to maintain or improve their habitat management.

 • No minimum habitat size is required.